giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 - All referenced configmaps and secrets exist.
 - The catalog has a matching AppCatalog CR.

+If app-operator finds a matching AppCatalogEntry CR named `{appCatalog}-{app}-{version}`, it will run more two validation.

+- Cloud provider compatibility (e.g. you can’t install kiam app in azure, for example)
+- Namespace restriction (cluster singleton, namespace singleton, fixed namespace) (e.g You can only install cert-manager in the kube-system namespace.)

 ## Retry Logic

 During cluster creation there can a short delay while the kubeconfig